 - Succession and transition planning

 - Short and long term incentives

-Partners and other key personnel who can view issues from a common frame of reference are more likely to produce a meaningful plan.
-A plan built on a solid understanding of the market-based fundamentals that includes sustainable incentives is more likely to be embraced by the full firm.
+When partners and other key personnel learn about the various issues and can view the issues from a common frame of reference, they are more likely to produce a meaningful plan.
+A strategic plan built on a solid understanding of the market-based fundamentals that includes sustainable incentives is more likely to be embraced by the full firm.